Store credit cards are a big deal during the holiday shopping season.

 Many store cards use something called “deferred interest” when they make zero-interest offers.
 What this means is that they’ll give you 0% on your purchases for, say, six months.

-But, if you don’t have your purchases paid off by the end of that six months, then you get hit with interest charges on the original purchase amount instead of the remaining balance.
+If you don’t have your purchases paid off by the end of that six months, then you get hit with interest charges on the original purchase amount instead of the remaining balance.

 Non-store credit cards don’t do this.
 If you’ve got a balance left at the end of a promotional 0% period, you only pay interest on what’s left.